$11,625

 2026 Edition

 This page turns CostFigure's live home-improvement calculator logic into one annual benchmark view.
-It is meant to be cited, compared, and audited, so every ranking and table points back to a visible scenario or a published state benchmark page.
+Every ranking and table points back to a visible scenario or a published state benchmark page, so you can compare categories without losing the underlying assumptions.

 Citation-ready summary